cloudflare/cloudflare-docs/content/fundamentals/account-and-billing/account-billing/understand-invoices.md

 The first monthly purchase on a Cloudflare account sets the billing date for the following monthly subscriptions.
 The same behaviour occurs for annual subscriptions.

-You can have two different billing cycles on your account, one for monthly subscription and another for an annual subscription.
+You can have two different billing cycles on your account, one for a monthly subscription and another for an annual subscription.

 ---